What is a voluntary response sample?

 Uses of voluntary response sampling:

-Frankly speaking, this type of sampling method is not useful in many cases when the study conducted is of high importance or big decisions have to be made based on the outcome of the results.
+Frankly, this type of sampling method is not useful in many cases when the study conducted is of high importance, or big decisions have to be made based on the outcome of the results.
 The result of the study only reflects one aspect of the whole story.
 You are better off by applying random sampling.
-This method, however, may be deployed by TV show hosts or radio show hosts who want to affirm their opinion on a specific topic or topics where the volunteers also tend to lean towards the same opinion as to the survey host.
+This method, however, may be deployed by TV show hosts or radio show hosts who want to affirm their opinion on a specific topic or topics where the volunteers also tend to lean towards the same idea as to the survey host.

-An example of this method is when questions about evolution are asked to viewers/followers of a religious tv show, they will always answer based on the influence of the TV show and put away ideas of evolution even though there is ample scientific proof to back the theory of evolution.
-The outcome here is biased, unreasonable and unusable in the real world.
+An example of this method is when questions about evolution are asked to viewers/followers of a religious tv show.
+Their answer will always be based on the influence of the TV show, and they put away ideas of evolution even though there is ample scientific proof to back the theory.
+The outcome here is biased, unreasonable, and unusable in the real world.

-The attributes of a voluntary response sample are:
+The top 4 characteristics of a voluntary response sample are:

-- Undercoverage: It occurs when most members of the population are insufficiently represented in the sample.
+- Undercoverage: It occurs when most members of the population are not sufficiently represented in the sample.
 Only people who follow the talk show/ radio show/ TV show or those who belong to the community can take the survey.
-Persons who may have a different view or a neutral view about the subject may not be able to participate in the study as they do not follow the talk/radio/TV shows.
+People who may have a different view or a neutral opinion about the subject may not be able to participate in the study as they do not follow the talk/radio/TV shows.

 - Easy to gather data and access: Finding respondents for the survey is easy as persons who have a strong opinion about the subject tend to give their feedback about the topic.
-The individuals choose to be involved as motivation is high regarding the topic.
+The individuals involve themselves as motivation is high regarding the issue.

 - Errors in data quality: This goes without saying; responses will tend to lean towards a specific idea compromising the data quality and making the data received very biased and unusable.

-A voluntary response sample in most cases will yield biased responses.
-Response bias is also caused by an inability or absence of desire to respond to questions correctly.
-The reason being, respondents already favor a specific type of outcome and will answer according to that outcome.
+A voluntary response sample, in most cases, will yield biased responses if the survey questions aren’t the right ones.
+The inability or absence of a desire to respond to questions correctly causes response bias.
+The reason being, respondents, already favor a specific type of outcome and will answer according to that outcome.
 If you are a researcher seeking quality, varied responses, always avoid this method.
 But if taking this approach is unavoidable, here are a few factors you must keep in mind to avoid bias as much as possible.

 - Keep questions short and clear: Framing the right survey questions means avoiding response bias.
-A clearly understood question is more likely to be answered correctly compared to a long complicated question.
+Respondents are more likely to answer a clearly understood question compared to a long, complicated question.

 - Avoid leading questions: While designing your questionnaire, avoid asking hypothetical questions.
-Also, avoid forthright questions.
-For the question, ‘are you happy with the product or service?’, instead of giving a yes/no option, give them a variety of options to capture data more accurately.
+Also, avoid direct questions.
+For the question, ‘are you happy with the product or service?’, instead of giving a yes/no option, provide them with a variety of options to capture data more accurately.
 Example answer statements maybe – ‘I enjoy using this product/service,’ ‘This product/service meets my needs,’ ‘I wish I could get more out of the product/service,’ ‘The product/service is below my expectation.’

-- Break down difficult concepts: To capture true data, break down and simplify the questions for the respondent.
+- Break down difficult concepts: To capture accurate data, break down, and simplify the questions for the respondent.
 Long questions cause fatigue and may not capture the actual feeling of the respondent.

-- Use precise simple language: Always avoid the use of difficult/high language in questions and answer options.
+- Use precise, straightforward language: Always avoid the use of difficult/high language in questions and answer options.
 Your respondent will choose the most accurate answer based on his understanding of the question and answer.

 - Do not influence the answers: Never influence the answers.
 This will add no value to the study.
-You may receive many responses on your survey but they will all be influenced by your approach and data captured at the end will be irrelevant.
+You may receive many responses on your survey, but your approach will influence these answers and you will end up with irrelevant data.